nhcommunity/homepage/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-The full license terms may be viewed in the [LICENSE.md file](./LICENSE.md)
+The full license terms may be viewed in the [LICENSE.md](./LICENSE.md) file.

 ## Contact